OneOffTech/parse-client/README.md

 Parse client is a library to interact with [OneOffTech Parse](https://parse.oneofftech.de) service.
 OneOffTech Parse is designed to extract text from PDF files preserving the [structure of the document](#document-structure) to improve interaction with Large Language Models (LLMs).

-OneOffTech Parse is based on [PDF Text extractor](https://github.com/data-house/pdf-text-extractor).
-The client is suitable to connect to self-hosted versions of the [PDF Text extractor](https://github.com/data-house/pdf-text-extractor).
+OneOffTech Parse is based on [Parxy extractor](https://github.com/OneOffTech/parxy).
+The client is also suitable to connect to self-hosted versions of [Parxy](https://github.com/OneOffTech/parxy).

 > [!NOTE]